ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/optimizations-design.md

 A description of the value representation and memory layout for any new runtime values you will add.
 These should be described in design.md rather than implemented directly.

+## Next steps
+Currently, we have implemented all features (constant propagation and folding which was described in the first week milestone).

+We will try and implement the following features by the next milestone:
+- Dead code elimination
+- Copy Propagation
+- Structured control flow
+- Adding string/list support to constant folding and propagation